 Plants from all of the major mountain regions worldwide are represented here: some that grow in limestone-based soil, and others that grow in silicate-based soil.
 Since above the tree line the soils are quite undeveloped and shallow, the chemical effects of the rocky substrate have a direct impact on the plants that grow there.
-Crystalline and silicate materials like granite and gneiss create much more acidic soils than limestone or dolomite, which produce soils of a nearly neutral pH (± 7).
+Crystalline and silicate materials like granite, bunter, and gneiss create much more acidic soils than limestone, marl, or dolomite, which produce soils of a nearly neutral pH (± 7).

 In this area, the plants are cultivated accordingly in the silicate rock or limestone section, and then arranged according to their geographical range.